dvorchuck/file_transfer_grpc/README.md

 - error handling
 - add update file endpoint so the files in server can be changed (upsert/delete)
 - client internal service (non-grpc) that listens to the client storage and based on changes sends the updates to server
-- server should gatherFileData on startup for each file (not on every request)

 ### v2 proto should solve: